JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 The directories most users need are:

-- `Config/`: Shared configuration and document-generation logic. `Config/myconfig.tex` is the main file for personal, degree, language, and document settings.
+- `Config/`: Shared configuration and document-generation logic.
+For most of the cases, you will just have to edit `Config/myconfig.tex`, that is the main file for personal, degree, language, and document settings.
 - `Book/`: Main TFG, TFM, or PhD document.
 Its entry point is `Book/book.tex`; its subdirectories contain abstracts, chapters, appendices, bibliography files, figures, diagrams, acronyms, and symbols.
 - `Anteproyecto/`: Anteproyecto or proposal document.
 Its entry point is `Anteproyecto/anteproyecto.tex`.
 - `PapeleoTFG/`, `PapeleoTFM/`, and `PapeleoPHD/`: Administrative documents associated with each type of work.